davesnx/html_of_jsx/README.md

 ### Type-safe

-HTML attributes are type-checked and only valid attributes are allowed:
+HTML attributes are type-checked and only valid attributes are allowed

 ```reason
     <h1 noop=1> "Hello, world!" </h1>;